alexwky/missLASSO/README.md

 - [Reference](#Reference)

 # LASSO
 LASSO is a C++ software package that perform penalized-likelihood approach for multiple typee of many features with missing data using expectation-maximization (EM) algorithm.
+We use a latent variable model to characterize the relationships across and within data types and to infer missing values from observed data.
+We develop a penalized-likelihood approach for variable selection and parameter estimation and devise an efficient expectation-maximization (EM) algorithm to implement our approach.
+We establish the asymptotic properties of the proposed estimators when the number of features increases at a polynomial rate of the sample size.

 # DOWNLOAD AND INSTALLATION
 ## Download